 ONE-SPEED-PUMP The pump rides its curve as the flow varies (2-way valves in at least one system are necessary for this to happen).
 TWO-SPEED-PUMP The pump can operate at two speeds.
-The low-speed is determined by MINthe pump, typically 0.67 or 0.5.

-SPEED.
-You should choose MIN-SPEED to match the actual low speed ratio of by MIN-SPEED.
+The low-speed is determined by MIN-SPEED.
+You should choose MIN-SPEED to match the actual low speed ratio of the pump, typically 0.67 or 0.5.
+VAR-SPEED-PUMP The pump has a variable frequency drive.
+The minimum pump speed is specified by MIN-SPEED.
 Note that a pump's speed is not usually proportional to flow; speed is a function of both the pump flow as well as the pump head requirement.
 If the pump head requirement does not fall off as the square of flow (for example, when the pump has a fixed head setpoint), then the pump will operate at a speed higher than it would otherwise.